-How do you start building a sales process without the resources needed to hire and train representatives?
+How do you start building a startup sales process without the resources needed to hire and train representatives?
 You do the first bits of legwork yourself, slowly and carefully.

 It’s not as demanding as you might think – you don’t need extensive sales training or unique skills.
 As the founder, you’re already in possesion of a powerful toolset to use when acquiring your company’s first clients.